okohll/abdocs/content/docs/charting/_index.md

 Developers can also choose to have certain charts emailed to different groups of people on a regular basis.
 For example, [TODO]

 ## Exporting to Business Intelligence
+We provide our own business intelligence tool, an instance of Apache Superset, which is available at https://superset.agilebase.co.uk for easy setup 'out of the box', however any tool you wish such as Power BI can also be connected.

 This may be useful when
 * The source data views in agileBase are mature and aren't likely to change.
 Changes can break any integration set up
-* You want to report summary KPIs or trends upwards, to higher levels of management, so you need a dashboard ** to include charts from different view in agileBase in one place ** to present them in particular formats suitable for reporting, e.g. using company colours ** potentially to include data from additional sources in the one dashboard e.g. from accounting systems
+* You want to report summary KPIs or trends upwards, to higher levels of management, so you need a dashboard
+    * to include charts from different view in agileBase in one place
+    * to present them in particular formats suitable for reporting, e.g. using company colours
+    * potentially to include data from additional sources in the one dashboard e.g. from accounting systems
 * You are happy with the privacy and data security implications - see below

+### Privacy and data security
+When connecting a Business Intelligence tool, whether that's the Superset instance we provide, or a third party tool, it's important to realise that data *leaves agileBase* and therefore is no longer protected by agileBase's roles and privileges system.

+You may have data in agileBase which is only accessible to certain members of staff, however when accessed outside of agileBase, those rules no longer apply.
+That doesn't necessarily mean the data is accessible publicly, but it does mean it's controlled by whatever privilege system the third party tool uses, which will be different to agileBase's.

+Therefore, from agileBase's point of view, similar rules will apply when connecting a BI system as to when exporting data to spreadsheets.
+For example
+* Any user connecting a BI tool will be shown a warning of these consequences, which they'll need to accept prior to going ahead
+* agileBase system administrators will get email notifications every time data in a view is made available to BI tools, containing information on whether that data is marked as sensitive or private
+* Only people with MANAGE privileges on a table can connect BI tools.
+They also have to have two factor authentication enabled